Other Leaves: Montana

 - Montana law provides extended protections to members of the National Guard returning from state active duty.
 See Military Leave.

 - Employers of employees elected or appointed to a public office in the city, county or state must allow the employee to take a leave of absence, not to exceed 180 days per year, while the employee is performing public service.
-See Civic Duty Leave.
+See Public Official Leave.